Are socks and slippers a must-have in your home due to cold floors?

 Traditional insulation can work as a sponge.
 Fiberglass can work as a sponge when it comes to moisture seeping into the crawl space.
 The moisture making its way into the crawl space will be absorbed by the fiberglass material, thus permanently reducing its R-Value and insulation capabilities.
 That moisture then has the potential to work its way up to the structural wood increasing the chance for mold growth and wood rot.
 Solution: Ensuring your insulation remains dry is the first option.
 Some homeowners have found that open cell spray foam insulation is also a good solution as it is moisture permeable and creates an air seal that will keep those floors warm and your home more comfortable.

-Fiberglass dropping from the crawl space ceiling.
+Fiberglass insulation falling down in crawl space ceiling.
 Over time gravity can pull down the fiberglass insulation leaving the ceiling of the crawl space open to cold air and making your floors colder.
 Solution: If you have fiberglass you must check it regularly to make sure it isn’t sagging or falling from the crawl space roof.
-You can also consider a more permanent solution like open cell spray foam.
+You can also consider a more permanent solution like open cell spray foam insulation for the crawl space ceiling or walls.

 Frozen pipes in the crawl space.
 Plumbing for your home can be found running throughout the crawl space.
 If these pipes freeze and burst, then you will have moisture in the crawl space.
 This happens due to poor insulation and cold air leaking from the inside into the area.
 Solution: Ensuring the pipes in the crawl space aren’t leaking should come first.
 Creating a vapor barrier and then insulating the crawl space with spray foam insulation can help to prevent pipes from freezing and bursting.